venkatx5/Aspose.Email-for-Cloud/SDKs/Aspose.Email-Cloud-SDK-for-Ruby/README.md

 This SDK lets you use [Aspose Cloud Email APIs](http://www.aspose.com/cloud/email-api.aspx) in your Ruby web apps.

 ##How to use the SDK?
-The complete source code is available in this repository folder, you can either directly use it in your project or use Maven.
+The complete source code is available in this repository folder, you can either directly use it in your project or use RubyGems.
 For more details, please visit our [documentation website](http://www.aspose.com/docs/display/emailcloud/Available+SDKs).

 ## Usage
 APIs of this SDK can be called as follows: